 However, getting back to digestion, the Big Issue for me with the PPIs/Omeprazoles of the world is that the foregut needs its acid to perform digestion, and feeding PPIs stops this essential function.

-No, the foregut is all about starting the digestion process off - it provides the environment, and the muscle, to churn that bolus from solid chunks to a soup-y liquid (chyme) of broken down food, saliva, acid and pepsin, to enable a smooth passing of the chyme digesta into the small intestine where it meets more digestive enzymes.
+As explained earlier, the foregut is all about pre-digestion, as in kick-starting the digestion process off - it provides the environment, and the muscle, to churn that bolus from solid chunks to a soup-y liquid (chyme) of broken down food, saliva, acid and pepsin, to enable a smooth passing of the chyme digesta into the small intestine where it meets more digestive enzymes.
 A bit like a pre-wash programme on our washing machine before the main cycle kicks in.
 Without acid, this pre-wash won’t happen.
-A quick reminder - the stomach acid works with digestive enzymes at the very beginning of the digestive process to start the breakdown of the food.
+A quick reminder - the stomach acid works with digestive enzymes at the pre-digestion process to start the breakdown of the food.
 If the acid’s switched off at the beginning, the digestion process is impaired from the get-go.

 Let’s break the foregut digestion down into easy stages – the full gory details of how a perfectly functioning digestive system works, from the second food goes into our horse’s mouth:

 - Food is chewed, causing three pairs of salivary glands to release saliva.
 The acid-buffering agent in saliva, bicarbonate, buffers and protects the mix of chewed food and saliva (bolus).
 Saliva also contains small amounts of amylase, the first of many crucial digestive enzymes, which starts pre-digesting carbs.

 - Once the bolus is swallowed, it travels down the oesophagus where various beneficial flora reside, ready to jump into the mix to start their own important digestive role.